Indian Trails: Michigan Flyer

-Indian Trails operates the Michigan Flyer, an express service connecting East Lansing, Brighton, and Ann Arbor with Detroit Metro Airport.
-The service makes twelve round trips daily, to be expanded to fourteen on August 25, 2025.
+Indian Trails operates the Michigan Flyer, an express service connecting East Lansing, Brighton, Whitmore Lake and Ann Arbor with Detroit Metro Airport.
+The service makes fourteen round trips daily.

 Hytch

 In May 2023, Indian Trails introduced Hytch, a shuttle service which provides door-to-door transportation from Lansing-area addresses to the Michigan Flyer stop in downtown East Lansing.
-Operated by Via Transportation, Hytch uses minivans, driven by independent contractors (referred to by Via as "driver partners") to provide rides.
+Operated by Via Transportation, Hytch used minivans driven by independent contractors to provide rides.
 The service was available exclusively for ticketed Michigan Flyer passengers, who were able to add the service to their trip reservation for $10 extra per ride.
 Hytch service was suspended on February 10, 2024.

 D2A2 and DAX

 Indian Trails operates the D2A2 and Detroit Air Xpress (DAX) public transit routes under contract with the Regional Transit Authority of Southeast Michigan.